whosonfirst/go-whosonfirst-pip-v2/README.md

 ## Important

-The documentation in this package is incomplete where "incomplete" really means something like "we took the entire motorcyle apart and it's still spread out on the floor of the garage waiting to be reassembled".
-This is not a feature.
-It's an unfortunate by-product of the usual bad craziness around here.

-Proper documentation is quickly making itself a priority but in the interim if you want to understand what's going on, in broad strokes, I'd suggest looking at [https://github.com/whosonfirst/go-whosonfirst-pip](https://github.com/whosonfirst/go-whosonfirst-pip).
+The documentation in this package is incomplete.
+Proper documentation is on the way but in the interim if you want to understand what's going on, in broad strokes, I'd suggest looking at [https://github.com/whosonfirst/go-whosonfirst-pip](https://github.com/whosonfirst/go-whosonfirst-pip).

 Pretty much everything under the hood has changed as have the public interfaces but _in broad stokes_ both packages have the same goal and do the same thing.

+The main differences between the two packages are decoupling of the indexing layers (to allow for alternatives to the default RTree implementation) and the caching layers, the ability to filter results by placetype or existential flags (is current, is deprecated, etc.) and the use of the [go-whosonfirst-geojson-v2](https://github.com/whosonfirst/go-whosonfirst-geojson-v2) package for working with Who's On First documents.

 ## Example

+### wof-pip-server

-To run as a pip-server, specify "-mode directory" and give the data directory as the first (non optional) argument.
+To run as an HTTP based point-in-polygon (PIP) server indexing Who's On First documents from a local disk, specify "-mode directory" and give the data directory as the first (non optional) argument.

 ```
-./bin/wof-pip-server -mode directory -port 8080 /usr/local/data/whosonfirst-data/data
+./bin/wof-pip-server -mode directory /usr/local/data/whosonfirst-data/data
 12:25:55.267986 [wof-pip-server] STATUS listening on localhost:8080
 12:25:56.272296 [wof-pip-server] STATUS indexing 3023 records indexed
 12:25:57.271904 [wof-pip-server] STATUS indexing 6554 records indexed